 William Kearns, PhD

+Dr. Kearns, Research Associate Professor, Retired Meritoriously from the Department of Child and Family Studies.
 Dr. William Kearns is a mental health services researcher and inventor who creates solutions for persons faced with the difficult problem of caring for elderly persons with mild to moderate dementia.
 His research interests lie within the area known as Gerontechnology, specifically in the development and use of telesurveillance and cognitive prosthetics, to support the physical, social, and community health and well-being needs of adults to facilitate ageing-in-place.
 His current research focuses on the use of advanced technologies for the remediation of cognitive impairment related to dementia and traumatic brain injuries.

-A measure of movement path variability (tortuosity) called fractal dimension (D) derived from ultra-wideband RTLS-sensor data recorded on assisted living facility (ALF) residents has been linked to cognitive decline and may provide a means to link fall risk to cognitive decline.
+A measure of movement path variability (tortuosity) called fractal dimension (FD) derived from ultra-wideband RTLS-sensor data recorded on assisted living facility (ALF) residents has been linked to cognitive decline and may provide a means to link fall risk to cognitive decline.
 Using a commercially available ultra-wideband radio real-time location sensor network and fractal dimension analysis, Dr. Kearns was able to show that path tortuosity predicted falls in the coming week in assisted living facility residents.
 Fallers also had more variable stride-to-stride velocity and required more assistance with activities of daily living (ADL).
 This research contributed to his Human and Physical Asset Movement Pattern Analyzer(U.S. Patent no. 7978085-1).

 The Pattern Analyzer is incorporated in a wrist-worn unit used in the Tampa Veterans Administration Polytrauma Transitional Rehabilitation Program Smart Home tracking system as a prompting device.
 Cognitive prosthetics, i.e., timely prompts and reminders to perform everyday tasks such as taking medications and keeping appointments, constitute the core of interventions used for treating persons with TBI and other cognitive impairments.